Wayfair workers to walk off job to protest furniture sales to migrant detention centers

 RAICES applauded the organizers of the walkout in a tweet, saying “No one who works for a company profiting from these camps should be standing idly by as children are dying.
 This takes a village.”

-Rep. Alexandria Ocasio-Cortez, D-NY, also showed support for the walkout in a tweet, saying “This is what solidarity looks like,” as did Rep. Ayanna Pressley, D-MA.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., also showed support for the walkout in a tweet, saying “This is what solidarity looks like,” as did Rep. Ayanna Pressley, D-Mass.

 Wayfair did not respond to NBC News’ requests for comment.